teiid/teiid-tools/arche-types/connector-archetype/README.md

-  -DartifactId		-  (user defined) artifact ID for the new connector project pom.xml -Dpackage		-  (user defined) the package structure where the java and resource files will be created -Dversion		-  (user defined) the version that the new connector project pom.xml will be -Dconnector-name	-  (user defined) the name (type) of the new connector project, used to create the java class names and rar
+  -DartifactId		-  (user defined) artifact ID for the new connector project pom.xml -Dpackage		-  (user defined) the package structure where the java and resource files will be created -Dversion		-  (user defined) the version that the new connector project pom.xml will be -Dconnector-type	-  (user defined) the type of the new connector project, used in defining the package name -Dconnector-name	-  (user defined) the name of the new connector project, used as the prefix to creating the java class names
-  -Dvendor-name		-  name of the Vendor for the data source, updates the rar -Dteiid-version   -  the Teiid version the connector will depend upon
+  -Dvendor-name		-  name of the Vendor for the data source, updates the rar -Dteiid-version   -  [optional] the Teiid version the connector will depend upon

 *********